In this guide I show how to work around some common laptop hardware problems without taking it apart.

 4. Internal flash memory card reader failure.

-Most newer laptops come with an internal memory card reader installed.
-You can plug most known flash memory cards into the slot and access the content right away.
-Usually the card reader is soldered directly to the motherboard and if it fails, you have to replace the whole motherboard or use it as is.
+Most newer laptops come with a flash memory card reader.
+Usually the card reader is soldered directly to the motherboard and if it fails, you have to replace the whole motherboard.

-If you don’t want to replace the motherboard you can use an external USB flash memory card reader.
-All you have to do is plug the card reader into the available USB port in your laptop and it’s ready to go.
+Alternatively, you can use an external USB flash memory card reader.
+All you have to do is plug the card reader into the available USB port and it’s ready to go.

 5. Internal CD/DVD drive failure.

-You’ll find an internal CD/DVD optical drive in most laptops.
-If the optical drive fails and stops reading CDs and DVDs, it has to be replaced with a new one.
-Internal laptop optical drives are not cheap.
+You’ll find an internal CD/DVD optical drive in most computers.
+If the optical drive failed and stopped reading discs, it has to be replaced with a new one.